by Diane Spicer

 I use these shoes when the terrain is going to be a mixed bag of rocks, roots, mud, and water crossings, punctuated with smooth sailing.

 And while I'm at it, I just have to say: Don't overlook Merrell hiking shoes.
-(Yes, I also own a pair of these.
-Please don't judge my hiking shoe habit.)

-They are super low cut, and their Vibram (heavy duty rubber) soles give fantastic grip, considering how lightweight these womens waterproof hiking shoes are.
+These waterproof shoes are super low cut, and their Vibram (heavy duty rubber) soles give fantastic grip, considering how lightweight these womens waterproof hiking shoes are.

 Wear hiking shoes only in the best of trail conditions: dry, flat trails with a lightweight pack and single digit mileage, for example.